The Top 4 TV Shows to Watch before Traveling to Ireland

 Where to Watch: The History Channel or Hulu

-If dramas aren’t your cup of tea, then sit back and watch this classic comedy about 3 priests and their housekeeper who live on “Craggy Island”.
-Though the filming locations aren’t actually on an island, there is plenty of opportunity to visit the sites of many key locations from the show.
+This classic comedy is a treasured part of Irish media that has been watched and rewatched for decades, despite ending in 1998.
+It involves 3 priests and their housekeeper who live on “Craggy Island”.
+Though the filming locations aren’t actually on an island, there is plenty of opportunity to visit the sites of many key locations from the show, most of them in County Clare.

 What you can visit: